Ian Nicholls, AROnline‘s historian-in-residence, tells the Rover-Triumph story, and their part in the downfall of the British motor industry.

 Rationalisation was the name of the game

 Michael Edwardes‘ rationalisation plan for BL dominated the headlines for the remainder of the year as the labour movement pondered how to respond to the huge job losses the plan entailed.
 The Trade Unions opposed the plan, but Edwardes bypassed them by balloting the workforce, a tactic that paid off.
-When Longbridge Convener and Chairman of the Combined British Leyland Shop Stewards’ Committee, Derek Robinson, continued to resist the plan after the ballot, he was fired.
+When Longbridge Convener and Chairman of the British Leyland (Motor Corporation Combined) Trade Union Committee (BLTUC), Derek Robinson, continued to resist the plan after the ballot, he was fired.
 Attempts to persuade the labour movement to overwhelmingly force his reinstatement failed and Robinson was out of BL and a job by early 1980.

 Since 1978, Rover-Triumph had been working on project ‘Broadside’, a facelifted Triumph TR7.
 In November 1979, it was decided to press ahead with more detailed styling exercises.
 That December BL instigated the ‘Boxer’ project, a badge-engineered Triumph TR7 to urgently placate its American MG dealers, who would soon have nothing to sell.